 Our master chess instructor will guide you from learning the basics to advancing your level of skill.

 Made possible by the Friends of the Cleveland Park Library.

 The Cleveland Park Library Job Seekers Clinic is held on the first Tuesday of the month from 9:30 a.m. to 12:30 p.m.
-You can receive help filling out online job applications, writing resumes and cover letters, and setting up accounts on popular job search sites.
-This program is in conjunction with the Mayor's "One City One Hire" program.
+You can receive help filling out online applications, setting up accounts on job websites, and writing resumes and cover letters.